 Joint honours degrees

 For joint honours degrees such as Philosophy, Politics and Economics or Spanish and French, it may not be possible to study all of the subjects during further education (sixth form).
 For example, it is only possible to study Philosophy, Politics and Economics at A-level, as you cannot choose 3 humanities subjects doing the IB.
-However, students undertaking the IB are able to keep their options open by studying 2 languages, as well as a Maths, Science and Humanities.
+However, students undertaking the IB are able to keep their options open by studying 2 languages, as well as Maths, Science and Humanities.
 This well-rounded education may be equally as valuable in a joint-honours degree where a variety of skills are used on a daily basis.

 It is also important to note that you do not have to have studied your degree subject(s) during sixth form.
 Indeed, for Oxford PPE, the recommended school subjects are Maths and History; whilst HSPS at Cambridge has no subject requirements.

 Engineers may benefit from studying A-levels as they are able to specialise in Maths, Further Maths and Physics.
 If you are definitely set on studying engineering, this may be the best route.
 Nevertheless, universities also accept subjects such as sciences, computing or design, which are all available to IB students.
 Moreover, studying the IB will keep multiple paths open to students who are considering engineering.
-It may be the case that students choose to pursue alternative degrees away from engineering, or specialise into areas such as chemical engineering, both of which will benefit from the additional subjects you can study as part of the IB.
+It may be the case that students choose to pursue alternative degrees away from engineering, or specialise in areas such as chemical engineering, both of which will benefit from the additional subjects you can study as part of the IB.

 Students applying to American universities or liberal arts programmes at UK universities may benefit from studying the International Baccalaureate due to the number of subjects you can study.
 Although not necessary, this will give students a strong foundation in a variety of subjects and help keep open a wide range of module choices.